TITLE 89: SOCIAL SERVICES

 2) the Provider Agreement may be amended, with the mutual consent of both parties, at any time during the term of the Agreement; and

-3) all program and financial records, reports and related information and documentation, including client files, that are generated as a result of the Provider Agreement shall be considered the property of the Department.
+3) all program and financial records, reports and related information and documentation, including participant files, that are generated as a result of the Provider Agreement shall be considered the property of the Department.

 d) At the time of application for certification and before the Provider Agreement is entered, the provider shall submit documentation specified by the Department to confirm the legal structure under which it is doing business.